Download this statement as a PDF

 An investigation by Donatella Rivera exposed Garrigos who had peddled inaccurate information and lies.
-Garri-gos eventually admitted in an interview: “Donatella was right to verify if we actually found mercenaries.
+Garrigos eventually admitted in an interview: “Donatella was right to verify if we actually found mercenaries.
 And we didn’t.”
+(A video of this interview and copy of the statement can be seen at redyouth.org.)

 It is therefore out of a genuine concern for the many honest supporters and champions of human rights who undoubtedly reside within Amnesty that we protest against the campaign’s persistent use of slander, innuendo, half-truths, untruths, rumour and damned falsification – all presented to the world as fact.

-It is with this knowledge, and with a real love for freedom, democracy and liberty, that we call on Amnesty’s anti-Assad protesters to correct their position on the question of Syria and oppose the dirty war propaganda that emanates from the Birmingham group of Amnesty.
+It is with this knowledge and with a real love for freedom, democracy and liberty that we call on Amnesty’s anti-Assad protesters to correct their position on the question of Syria and oppose the dirty war propaganda which em-anates from the Birmingham group of Amnesty.

 Since the outbreak of the imperialist supported violence last year, regular demonstrations have been held across Syria, with tens of thousands of people from all sections of this diverse society showing their support for the president and government, and not for the anti-government militias.